Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

     git push -f
     git stash pop

-Using ``git stash`` allows you to temporarly store your changes while you rebase with ``master``.
-Without this, you will rebase with master and loose your local changes.
+Using ``git stash`` allows you to temporarily store your changes while you rebase with ``master``.
+Without this, you will rebase with master and lose your local changes.

-Before commiting changes, ensure your commit messages follow these guidelines:
+Before committing changes, ensure your commit messages follow these guidelines:

-    1. Seperate subject from body with a blank line
+    1. Separate subject from body with a blank line
     2. Limit the subject line to 50 characters
     3. Capitalize the subject line
     4. Do not end the subject line with a period